giampierod/gpd.atom/README.md

 A few steps and you will be on your way.

 1. Create new file, give it the extension `.GPD`, and open it in Atom.
 2. Type `///,Tab`.
-It will instantly give you the section layouts and put your cursor in the `Todo` section.
+It will instantly give you the section layouts and put your cursor in the `Backlog` section.
 3. Create some Todos.
 Use symbols to note various aspects of the Todo.
 For all the symbols available (`#`, `!`, `@`, `$`, `~`, ` ` `) you can type <kbd>symbol</kbd> <kbd>tab</kbd> to enter them.
 All of the symbols represent different attributes of the Todo:
 	* <kbd>#</kbd> <kbd>tab</kbd> → `#(Project)` - The project or group of work that this Todo is part of.
 	* <kbd>!</kbd> <kbd>tab</kbd> → `!(Target)` - A measurable target for the Todo.
 E.g.: a date, a specific performance metric, &c.